The best prepaid mobile plans in Australia (December 2024)

 • We ranked prepaid mobile plans with at least 10GB of base data (capped at $25 monthly spend) then used dollar-to-data comparisons to find the best value.
 More widespread networks and our in-depth provider schema are used to settle tie-breaks.

 Cheap doesn’t mean the cheapest.
 You may find dirt-cheap prepaid plans that only last a few days.
 But that’s not practical for ongoing everyday use.
-For this category, we’ve set 10GB as the minimum for an okay amount of data and $25 as the max typical recharge cost, while category contenders need to at least have 28-day recharge cycles.
+For this category, we’ve set 10GB as the minimum for an okay amount of data and $25 as the max typical recharge cost, while category contenders need to at least offer 28-day recharge cycles.
 Only prepaid users with light data usage each month should consider these kinds of plans.

 Additional details